nickmaccarthy/python-datemath/README.md

 1453676321
 ```

-# What timezone are my objects in?
+## What timezone are my objects in?
-By default all objects returned by datemath are in UTC.
-If you want them them in a different timezone, just pass along the ```tz``` argument.
+By default all object returned by datemath are in UTC.

+If you want them them back in a different timezone, just pass along the ```tz``` argument.
 Timezone list can be found here: https://gist.github.com/pamelafox/986163

+If you provide a timezone offset in your timestring, datemath will return your time object as that timezone offset in the string.

+Note - currently timestrings with a timezone offset and the usage of the ```tz``` argument will result in the time object being returned with the timezone of what was in the timezone offset in the original string
 ```
-from datemath import dm
+>>> from datemath import dm
+>>>
 >>> dm('now')
 <Arrow [2016-01-26T01:00:53.601088+00:00]>
 >>>